-The study shows that FPOs are prominent states, which have enabling environment, enterprising farmers and have a history of collective action.
+The study shows that FPOs are in few prominent states. which enabling have environment, enterprising farmers and have a history of collective action.
 The FPCs are emerging as a prominent form of FPOs.
-The study shows heterogeneity in the product, functioning, how they work, deal with the issues, mechanisms of FPCs.
-Hence, there are 'success models', rather contextual learnings could help in developing successful FPOs.
+The study shows heterogeneity in the product, functioning, how they work. deal with the mechanisms of FPCs.
+Hence, there are no 'success models', rather contextual learnings could help in developing successful FPOs.
 The paper emphasises establishing 'incubators' to handhold and support FPCs and different modes and categories for financing them.
-It also argues that the current strategy of targeted approach in establishment of FPCs is unsustainable.
-The policy makers need to accept the fact that FPCs are business ventures and they could also fail.
-There is a necessity for promotion of business acumen among FPCs and policy directives needs to be focused on them.
+It also argues that the current strategy of targeted approach establishment of FPCs in The policy makers unsustainable. need to accept the fact that FPCs are business ventures and they could also fail.
+There is a necessity for of promotion business acumen among FPCs and policy directives needs to be focused on them.
 While developing policies for FPCs it is important to consider a) what are the objectives on which the FPOs are established? b) who are the target groups?